synthizer/synthizer/manual/src/concepts/effects.md

 Gains are per route and apply after the gain of the source.
 For example, you might feed 70% of a source's output to something (gain = 0.7).

+Filters are also per route and apply after any filters on sources.
+For example, this can be used to change the filter on a per-reverb basis for a reverb zone algorithm that feeds sources to more than one reverb at a time.

 In order to remove a route, use `syz_routingRemoveRoute`.